jamogriff/venue_2103/README.md

 unskip tests one by one, making each pass before moving on the the next test.
 The tests will model the interaction pattern below.

-`yell_at_patrons` should return an array of patrons with their names in call caps
+`yell_at_patrons` should return an array of patrons with their names in all caps

 ```ruby
 pry(main)> require './lib/venue'